 With wage stagnation in the short-term and concerns about automation in the long-term, many American workers are starting to think about heading back to college for a second degree.
-Getting a second bachelor’s degree can have its benefits — it’s a chance for people to change their career, gain additional skills, and hopefully, find their way into a job that offers better pay and more long-term financial security.
+Getting a second bachelor’s degree can have many benefits.
+It’s a chance for people to change their career, gain additional skills, and hopefully, find a job that offers more long-term financial security.
 However, whether you’re entering college for the first time or heading back for another degree, many students are facing the reality: college is starting to cost a lot, and it’s not at all clear how to pay for it.

 Financial Aid for a Second Degree

 Even if you’ve gone to college before and you’re concerned that you may be ineligible for financial aid, it’s still a good idea to fill out your FAFSA.
-The answers to your FAFSA questions will determine your eligibility for federal student loans, and you may be eligible for grants and scholarships that you don’t yet know about.
+The answers to your FAFSA questions will determine your eligibility for federal student loans.
+You may even be eligible for grants and scholarships that you don’t yet know about.

 However, if you’ve used financial aid to pay for college in the past, then there may be limits to what you can receive.
 For example, Pell Grants — one of the most popular federal grants for students — have a 12-semester limit, meaning that you can receive no more than 12 semesters (or six years) of academic support.
 If you are getting close to reaching your Pell Grant limit, the Department of Education will notify you.